zachvp/simcity-bikinibottom/README.md

 ![Hospital](img/hospital.png) | Hospital | Victoria

 ##Our GUI
 Bikini Bottom comes with an integrated person creation panel.
 Click in a hospital to pull it up.
-Here the user may spawn people with certain names and select roles and residence's.
+Here the user may spawn people with certain names and select roles and residences.
+Hours are displayed in the info panel after clicking on the building.

 ![GUI Fields](img/guiFields.png)